thomasehardt/meeting-scribe-rules/README.md

 |unexcused tardy or absent for the past X team meetings|-(X * 5)|
 |you profess that these rules and/or this concept is stupid|-15|
 |you are supposed to scribe but are unable to (injury, etc.)|ongoing -20 until you are able to scribe|

+_On our team, there is some debate about the condition "you failed to acquire your die before your first meeting"; as written, it implies that the team member without a die receives the modifier.
+Some feel that the modifier should go to the person responsible for handing them out._

 ## Scenario
 1. a team meeting is scheduled at 9:00AM and everyone attends on time; no modifiers